poorna2511/Cryptography-Blockchain/README.md

 # Cryptography-Blockchain
-simple application on hashing and blockchain
+simple application on hashing and blockchain using PyQt5 and HashLib libraries

 Hashing: